 8. Tools to cut and edit existing pdfs

 You probably have accumulated tons of books in pdf format over the years, and you need to cut your pdf when you share homework or lesson material.
 Ilovepdf offers all of this for free, without any registration!
-You can make an account, but it’s really not necessary.
+Of course, you can make an account, but it’s really not necessary.
 You can cut, edit, compress, transfer pdf to ppt, doc, and vice-versa.

 9. Content creation apps for your videos

-When you have an interactive presentation and a screen recorder, you do not need anything else, but I also like using VideoScribe to create fun whiteboard videos such as this one.
+When you have an interactive presentation and a screen recorder, you do not need anything else.
+Still, I also like using VideoScribe to create fun whiteboard videos such as this one.

 10. Content creation – interactive presentations

-Content creation – interactive presentations – Genial.ly to finish off, here is one of my presentations in Geniall.ly I created for a professional development workshop.
+Content creation – interactive presentations – Genial.ly to finish off, I created one of my presentations in Geniall.ly for a professional development workshop.

-I wrote about a lot of things I learned to use over the years, but you should not feel overwhelmed.
+I wrote about many things I learned to use over the years, but you should not feel overwhelmed.
 You can start by creating a class on Edmodo, holding live lessons, and posting simple tasks.
-It all depends on your classroom needs, but whatever those may be, you still need to follow these 10 steps.
+Of course, it all depends on your classroom needs, but whatever those may be, you still need to follow these 10 steps.

 A group on Facebook (Amazing Educational Resources) shared THIS document with ed-tech companies who offered their resources for FREE to all the schools closed due to coronavirus!
 The resources are mostly for primary and middle school, but some apps can be used with teenagers and adults too, so make sure to check out the list!Amazing Educational Resources